Gissio/radpro/docs/devices/Bosean FS-600, FS-1000/install.md

 Now, download the latest firmware from the [Rad Pro releases](https://github.com/Gissio/radpro/releases):

-* If your device is an FS-600, get ``radpro-bosean-fs600-install-x.y.z.bin`` when installing for the first time or `radpro-bosean-fs600-update-x.y.z.bin` when updating.
+* If your device is an FS-600, download ``radpro-bosean-fs600-x.y.z-install.bin`` when installing for the first time or `radpro-bosean-fs600-x.y.z-update.bin` when updating.
-* If your device is an FS-1000, get `radpro-bosean-fs1000-install-x.y.z.bin` when installing for the first time or `radpro-bosean-fs1000-update-x.y.z.bin` when updating.
+* If your device is an FS-1000, download `radpro-bosean-fs1000-x.y.z-install.bin` when installing for the first time or `radpro-bosean-fs1000-x.y.z-update.bin` when updating.

 Next, run this command in the terminal: